artemkv/artemkv.github.io/generative.md

 - We will define **score-based model** to be that general model family (will include auto-regressive and normalized flow models)
 - The model: given samples `x1, x2,..., xn` from `Pdata(x)`, learn `s_theta(x)` that is a good approximation of `grad log(Pdata(x)) wrt x` (estimate that from Fisher divergence)
 - For the training to be successful, `s_theta(x)` needs to be efficient to evaluate

-- TODO: constraints??

-- The most straightforward way to do this is to use NN (of course), but, as we seen in Score matching optimization, requires calculating Jacobian (very expensive)
+- The most straightforward way to do this is to use NN (of course), but, as we have seen in Score matching optimization, requires calculating Jacobian (very expensive)
 - So we need some tricks to overcome this
 - Turns out, by some magic of math, calculating `s_theta(x)` is much easier if you add some noise to the data (allows getting rid of Jacobians)
 - **Denoising score matching** is based on matching the score of noise-perturbed distribution
 - In plain English, instead of fitting a model to the data, you fit it to the data+noise.
 If the noise is small, this works good enough.
 And the worst case, you can always apply de-noising algorithm on top of your generated samples, which is relatively easy task
 - Another approach: instead of solving the original problem in many dimensions, solve in one dimension (should be easy)
-- **Sliced score matching**: project 2 vector fields onto random projections, and optimize for each projection (also gets rid of Jacobians)
+- **Sliced score matching**: project 2 vector fields onto random projections, and optimize for each projection (also gets rid of Jacobians).
+A bit slower than denoising score matching

 ### Generating samples